-Mr. Scott is also an experienced investigator in various types of employment law related complaints and problems, including, but not limited to, discrimination, sexual harassment, retaliation, workplace violence, wage and hour issues, overtime exemptions, employee theft and various allegations of employee misconduct.
+Mr. Scott is also an experienced investigator in various types of employment law related complaints and problems, including, but not limited to, discrimination, harassment, retaliation, workplace violence, wage and hour issues, overtime exemptions, employee theft and various allegations of employee misconduct.
 He is well-versed in pre-employment investigations and background checks, and is frequently active in the interviewing and review process for hiring, terminating and improving the performance of employees.

+Mr. Scott has authored numerous articles on a wide variety of employment law topics, which have been published in print and on-line.
+His article “Workplace Violence Examined” was published in the book Employers and the Law: 2013-14 Anthology of Best Articles, which is available on Amazon.com.
 Mr. Scott serves as Editor of ECJ’s Employment Law Reporter, a monthly publication dealing with a variety of employment and labor law issues and one of the longest running employment law newsletters on the West Coast.
 The publication also appears on the Internet via ECJ’s website: www.ecjlaw.com.
-In addition to the Employment Law Reporter, recent publications include: “Cures for the Layoff Hangover,” American Banker, August 2011; “Conducting an Internal Investigation,” Leadership Exchange Magazine, August 2006; “The Fine Print,” American Executive Magazine, May 2006; “Avoiding Telecommuting Pitfalls,” Leadership Exchange Magazine, May 2006; “Tis the Season… To Be Careful,” Workplace Violence Prevention Reporter, November/December 2005; “Commission Impossible,” Los Angeles Business Journal, April 2005; “Successful Terminations,” Mobility Magazine, February 2005 and April 2005; “In Compliance,” Benefits Compensation Solutions, November/December 2004; and “Holiday Party Precautions,” Martindale Hubbell Employment Counsel Alert, April/June 2004.
+In addition to the Employment Law Reporter, recent publications include: “New Employment Laws for 2014,” Leadership Exchange, December, 2013; “Cures for the Layoff Hangover,” American Banker, August 2011; “Conducting an Internal Investigation,” Leadership Exchange, August 2006; “The Fine Print,” American Executive, May 2006; “Avoiding Telecommuting Pitfalls,” Leadership Exchange, May 2006; “Tis the Season… To Be Careful,” Workplace Violence Prevention Reporter, November/December 2005; “Commission Impossible,” Los Angeles Business Journal, April 2005; “Successful Terminations,” Mobility, February 2005 and April 2005; “In Compliance,” Benefits Compensation Solutions, November/December 2004; and “Holiday Party Precautions,” Martindale Hubbell Employment Counsel Alert, April/June 2004.
 Mr. Scott has been quoted by a wide variety of news organizations, including CNN Entertainment, the Associated Press, Travel Weekly, Law360, Thomson Reuters, E!
 News, The Christian Science Monitor, The Human Resource Executive, Westlaw, Best Practices in HR, the HR Spotlight, the Government Affairs Watchdog, and the ALA News.

 In addition, Mr. Scott co-authored the attorney practice tips of the 2008 Judicial Council Publication of California Forms of Jury Instruction on Trade Secrets.
 The practice tips are designed to assist attorneys engaged in trials involving trade secret claims by providing practical advice on modifying and using the form jury instructions supplied by the California Judicial Council.
 These jury instructions are recommended for use by all Superior Court judges throughout the State of California.
 California Forms of Jury Instruction, Mathew Bender & Company, Chapter 44, May 2008.